anddil/anddil.github.io/_pages/research.md

 </script>

-My research focuses on moduli spaces and their invariants, like integral Picard groups, integral Chow(-Witt) rings, Brauer groups as well as more arithmetically-oriented cohomological invariants (a.k.a. unramified cohomology); most of my work so far consisted in explicitly compute (some of) these invariants for moduli of hyperelliptic curves, moduli of smooth/stable curves of low genus and moduli of quasi-polarized K3 surfaces of low degree.
+My research focuses on moduli spaces and their invariants, like integral Picard groups, integral Chow(-Witt) rings, Brauer groups as well as more arithmetically-oriented cohomological invariants (a.k.a. unramified cohomology); most of my work so far consisted in explicitly compute (some of) these invariants for moduli of hyperelliptic curves, moduli of smooth/stable curves of low genus, quasi-polarized K3 surfaces and elliptic surfaces

 The kind of techniques that I use range from the more abstract stack-theoretical methods to the more down-to-earth equivariant intersection theory.
 In my darkest times, I also use Mathematica for doing explicit computations involving localization formulas.

 ## Research interests

-- Moduli spaces/stacks of curves and of quasi-polarized K3 surfaces.
+- Moduli spaces/stacks of curves, quasi-polarized K3 surfaces, Weierstrass fibrations.
 - Picard groups and integral Chow rings.
 - Equivariant intersection theory.
 - Cohomological invariants (a.k.a. unramified cohomology) of moduli stacks.